A semidefinite programming approach for robust elliptic localization: Introduction

-The contribution of this work is threefold, as outlined below:
+Our contribution of this work is threefold, as outlined below:

-i) In contrast to the commonplace use of $M$-estimators in the existing solutions \cite{JLiang,ZShi2,ZYu,WXiongGRSL,WXiongTGRS,XZhao,WXionglp}, we opt for a different path to perform robust elliptic localization.
-Our formulation is rooted in the worst-case robust approximation criterion \cite{SBoyd1}, presenting itself as a min-max optimization problem.
+i) In contrast to the common trend of using $M$-estimation \cite{JLiang,ZShi2,ZYu,WXiongGRSL,WXiongTGRS,XZhao,WXionglp} or adjusting traditional LS formulations by integrating additional error variables \cite{WXiongCASTELO}, we opt for a different path to perform robust elliptic localization.
+Our formulation is rooted in the worst-case robust approximation criterion \cite{XShi1,XShi2,SBoyd1}, presenting itself as a min-max optimization problem.
 In essence, the maximum possible $\bm{x}$-estimation error under uncertainty specified by $\{ \hat{r}_{m,l} \}$ with bounded $\{ e_{m,l} \}$, is minimized, rather than a certain robust loss function as in the $M$-estimators.
 This, from a geometric perspective, corresponds to locating the Chebyshev center within the associated feasible set.

 ii) Since determining the Chebyshev center poses an NP-hard problem except in certain special cases \cite{DWu}, we reshape the original min-max formulation into an SDP framework.
 In addition, we analyze the complexity for implementing the presented SDP-based approach.